 I love this place because it is beautiful.

 I love this place because it’s where God intended us to be.

 He intended all the roads we traveled before and he intends all the road we will walk.
 He’s got this.
 No doubt about that.
 The more I live the more I see his provision.

 I love this place because of the people along the road it took me to get here and the people I see on the roads I travel regularly.
 I love this place because people make it feel like my hometown.

 Who is on your road that makes you love that road?

-Be sure to check out the up coming study by Heidi Goehmann and I He Leads: A Study of Roads.
+Be sure to check out the Study He Leads by Heidi Goehmann and I.